BowlingX/marklib/README.markdown

 Marklib triggers events that can be listened to with `instance.on('event-name')`.
 Events are build with `wolfy87-eventemitter` (https://github.com/Olical/EventEmitter).
 The following Events are available:

+Before you can actually receive events, you need to register the event handler with `registerEvents`

 | Event-Name    | Description | Arguments |
 | ------------- |-------------|-------------|
 | `click`         | triggered when clicked on a marking.  | `(originalEvent, instanceHierarchy)`